-Home reversion plans also offer tax-free lump sums1.
+Home reversion plans also offer tax-free lump sums.

-This applies to any up-front payments that the client may make and interest earnings on funds withdrawn by the policyholder, and any capital growth.
+This applies to any up-front payments that the client may make and interest earnings on funds withdrawn by the policyholder, and any capital growth2.

 The only time when this is not true is if an individual decides to take out a lifetime mortgage instead of using a home reversion plan.